lanceberge/CUDA-Newton-Fractals/README.md

 ![bigTest3Plot](plots/bigTest3L1Plot.JPG)

-Amusingly, using the L1 norm to color the guesses basically just makes everything more square.
+Amusingly, using the L1 norm to color the guesses basically just makes everything in the L2 plot more square.